Cycling team: Levels of commitment

 There are different levels of commitment between the riders and the team.
-Amateur teams range from a collection of riders who identify themselves as a team to those that provide riders with equipment and money.
+Amateur teams range from a collection of riders who identify themselves as a team to those who provide riders with equipment and money.
 A top-level professional team is registered with the Union Cycliste Internationale, which enforces rules and a points system for professional competition.

 Road cycling

 Team members have different specializations.
 Climbing specialists grind away on hard inclines; sprinters save their energy for sprints for points and position; time trialists keep speed high over great distances.

-Each team has a leader, or captain, generally reckoned as the team's best rider.
-The captains have the most media exposure and best chance of winning races.
-The rest of the team's members are domestiques, or secondary riders, who shield the captain from opponents and deliver food and drinks to him.
+Each team has a leader and captain, generally reckoned as the team's most experienced rider.
+The leaders have the most media exposure and the best chance of winning races.
+The rest of the team's members are domestiques, or secondary riders, who shield the leader from opponents and deliver food and drinks to him.
 However, any team member is allowed to go for a stage win.